hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

 ## Integration Services

-Packer will automatically attach the integration services iso as a dvd drive for the version of HyperV that is running.
+Packer will automatically attach the integration services iso as a dvd drive for the version of Hyper-V that is running.

 ## Generation 1 vs Generation 2